Skip to main content

 Tall Utah 52-70 Celery vegetable Jan 28 Plant Out May 8 – Jun 7

-Tendersweet Carrots root_vegetable Jan 21 Jan 28 Transplant Apr 8
+Tendersweet Carrots root vegetable Jan 21 Jan 28 Transplant Apr 8

 Tendersweet Orange Watermelon melon Jan 21 Jan 28 Transplant Apr 28 – May 3